mcellteam/cellblender_tutorials/software.rst

 ************************

-Before starting these tutorials, you *need* to download the CellBlender 1.1 bundle (linux_, osx_, windows_).
+Before starting these tutorials, you *need* to download the CellBlender 1.1 bundle (linux_, windows_).
 Unlike previous versions of CellBlender, this should include everything you need to create, run, and visualize your simulations.
 Simply download, extract the zip file, and start Blender.

 .. note::

-    The vast majority of users will want to use the CellBlender 1.1 bundle (linux_, osx_, windows_), but advanced users may want to install CellBlender from scratch.
-They will need to manually install the following
+    Most Windows and Linux users should use the CellBlender 1.1 bundle (linux_, windows_).
+OSX users will need to install CellBlender from scratch.
-    pieces:
+    Additionally, some advanced users may want to regardless of their platform.
+    They will need to manually install the following pieces:

     * MCell |version| (:ref:`mcell_install`)
     * `Blender 2.78`_ (older versions may or may not work)